Conjugacy Class Growth in Virtually Abelian Groups: Definitions and basic results

+\begin{prop} Let $f\colon G\to H$ be a quasi-isometric embedding of finitely generated groups.
+Let $U\subset G$.
+Then the growth of $U$ in $G$ is equivalent to the growth of $f(U)$ in $H$, i.e. $\beta_{U}\sim\beta_{f(U)}$. \end{prop} A special case of Proposition \ref{prop:qi} is the following. \begin{cor} Let $U$ be any subset of a group $G$.
+Then for any $g\in G$, the subset $Ug=\set{ug}{u\in U}$ has equivalent growth to $U$. \end{cor}

-It follows from Lemma \ref{lem:relgrowthwelldefined} that (the equivalence class of) the function \({\c}^C\) does not depend on the choice of generating set.
+The subject of this article is \defn{conjugacy class growth}, the growth function $\beta_C(n)$ for a fixed conjugacy class $C$ of some group.
+By Lemma \ref{lem:relgrowthwelldefined}, this does not depend on the choise of generating set.

 The main class of groups in which we will study conjugacy class growth are virtually abelian groups.
-A well-known example of such groups are affine Coxeter groups which we define in the next section.
+A well-known example of such groups are affine Coxeter groups which we define in Section~\ref{sec:coxeter_groups}.